 - 1 beef stock cube

 - 2 tsp coriander dried or freshly chopped

 - ½ tsp black pepper ground

 - 1 tbsp oil

-- Dice the onion and place in a pan on the hob with 1 tbsp of oil, add the mince beef and stir through well to separate the meat.
-Cook until the meat is browned, drain any excess fat from the meat and then transfer to the slow cooker.
+- Dice the onion and red pepper and place in a pan on the stove (or the slow cooker pot directly if using a sear and stew type) with 1 tbsp of oil, add the mince beef and stir through well to separate the meat.
+Add in the oregano, coriander and spices and cook until the meat is browned.
+Transfer to the slow cooker.

 - Dissolve the stock cubes in the hot water and pour over the meat and vegetables.
-Add the chopped tomatoes, tomato paste, and kidney beans.
-Then add the herbs (oregano, bay, thyme), spices (chilli powder, paprika, smoked paprika, cumin and cinnamon), salt, pepper, Worcestershire sauce and sugar.
-Stir well ensuring the meat and vegetables are covered in the liquid.
+Add the chopped tomatoes, kidney beans, Worcestershire sauce and bay leaves.
+Stir well ensuring everything is covered in the liquid.

-- Replace the lid and cook on low for 8 hours.
+- Replace the lid and cook on high for 4 hours or low for 8 hours.

 - Once cooked, serve with rice and a sprinkle of chopped coriander.